 If you own a cellphone, own a house, or live in an apartment, you have probably been asked to provide your credit score when opening your utility accounts.
 Most utility companies and phone service providers collect money from you every month when you make payments.

-Some people fall behind on their balances or never pay their bills at all.
-That is why having a good credit score shows that you are capable of meeting your monthly payments.
+Some people fall behind on their balances or never pay their bills.
+That is why a good credit score shows you can meet your monthly payments.
 Some utility and phone companies give you discounts or waive security deposits when you have a good credit score.
-In order words, your credit score impacts your life and dictates the terms of your financial obligations.
+In other words, your credit score impacts your life and dictates the terms of your financial obligations.

 7. Some companies use credit scores when hiring employees